A book in the making

 During his life we were familiar with the gist of our late father’s great adventure during World War 2 when he secretly set off for England from his Dutch home town Hengelo in order to escape forced labour in Germany and fight against nazi Germany.
 Jan ter Doest was only sixteen, a factory labourer with very little money, who didn’t speak any foreign languages apart from a little German.
 Illegally crossing borders, escaping police checks and surviving internment camps, he made his way through occupied Belgium, France and through neutral (but not so very neutral) Spain.
 From Gibraltar he was shipped to England where he joined the RAF.

-We were told fragments of the story by our mother when we were young and accepted the extraordinary content as a matter of fact, as children do.
+We were told fragments of the story when we were young and accepted the extraordinary content as a matter of fact, as children do.
 Our father rarely spoke about it himself, except when questioned by us when we were grown up.
-Our mother’s pride showed when telling us his story and she conveyed a sense of mystery too as if it was a secret too painful for my father to disclose to its full extent.

 Reflecting on the war